 - Advise on the technical specifications for the next generation digital meters;

-- Comparison of the impact of electric vehicle charging on required grid investments for various rollout and policy measure scenarios: the impact of different modes of charging (mono- versus three phase, slow versus fast), smart charging, capacity tariffs, electric vehicle load balancers, night time charging, the impact of socio-economic aspects such as the location of electrified company cars;
+- Comparison of the impact of electric vehicle charging on required grid reinforcements for various rollout and policy measure scenarios: the impact of different modes of charging (mono- versus three phase, slow versus fast), smart charging, capacity tariffs, electric vehicle load balancers, night time charging, the impact of socio-economic aspects such as the location of electrified company cars;

 - Analysis and comparison of various methods to formulate and communicate grid constraints;